PX4/PX4-user_guide/en/advanced_config/flight_termination.md

 - Trigger an alarm.

 There is no way to recover from flight termination.
-After triggering you should unplug the battery as soon as possible You will need to reboot/power cycle the vehicle before it can be used again.
+After triggering you should unplug the battery as soon as possible.
+You will need to reboot/power cycle the vehicle before it can be used again.

 > **Tip** PX4 does not know what devices are attached - it just applies a predefined set of PWM values to its outputs.